-An old-fashioned pot roast dinner with fall apart tender chuck roast, carrots and potatoes.
-A classic, cozy, comfort food recipe that’s perfect for Sunday dinner.
+An old-fashioned pot roast dinner with fall-apart tender chuck roast, carrots, parsnips and potatoes.
+A classic, cozy, comfort food recipe that’s perfect for one pot meal or Sunday dinner.

 There’s nothing like the smell of a good pot roast filling up your home on a cold day.
 This easy old-fashioned pot roast recipe is hearty, healthy, full of flavor and super easy to make.
 There’s just something so satisfying about cooking an entire balanced meal in one pot.
 Tender meat, perfectly cooked fresh veggies and rich gravy made with red wine, all the juices and little browned bits scraped from the bottom of the pot just meld together to make this classic pot roast sing.

 Every great cook needs a few go to comfort food recipes in their repertoire.
 This delicious, easy pot roast recipe will quickly become a family favorite!